soto-project/soto/README.md

 -->
 ## Documentation

 Visit the `aws-sdk-swift` [documentation](https://swift-aws.github.io/aws-sdk-swift/index.html) to browse the api reference.
-As there is a one-to-one correspondence with AWS API calls and the aws-sdk-swift API calls, you can also use the official AWS [documentation](https://docs.aws.amazon.com/) for more detailed information about aws-sdk-swift commands.
+As there is a one-to-one correspondence with AWS REST api calls and the aws-sdk-swift api calls, you can also use the official AWS [documentation](https://docs.aws.amazon.com/) for more detailed information about aws-sdk-swift commands.

 ## upgrading from <3.0.x